JZaunick/A2TEA.Workflow/README.md

 samples.tsv:
 - provide details for the fastq files you deposited/symlinked into rawreads/
+- IMPORTANT: The samples must be ordered by species and for each species first control then treatment fastqs
 - only when using cDNA FASTA and single-end reads for a species you NEED to add information to the fragment_length_mean column (single-end read length) as well as the standard deviation to the samples.tsv file

 hypotheses.tsv (formulate hypotheses regarding your supplied data):